 When you are writing sales copy, picture your target customer.
-What does he or she deeply desire and crave?
-What does he or she want to avoid at all costs?
-What problems are keeping him or her up tossing and turning at night?
-And how can your product or service solve the problem?
+What do they deeply desire and crave?
+What do they want to avoid at all costs?
+What problems are keeping them up tossing and turning at night?
+And how can your product or service solve their problem?

 Don’t use sales copy to harp on the great features of your product and service.
 Use it to convince your reader that you have the answer to their deepest fears and desires.

-To do this, use emotional language that addresses clients’ fears and desires.
+To do this, use emotional language that addresses these topics.
 Speak directly to your reader, without the use of jargon or insider language.
 Be conversational.
 And never talk “down” to your reader.
 Instead, put yourself in his or her shoes.

-In today’s internet-saturated economy, attention is a declining commodity.
-Customers don’t have time to read complicated, sophisticated marketing copy that goes off in a dozen different directions.
+In today’s internet-saturated economy, attention is a scarce commodity.
+Customers don’t have time to read complicated and confusing marketing copy that goes off in a dozen different directions.

 Instead, write simple copy.

 Write copy that sells ONE thing, and sells that one thing WELL.
-Make it clear what you are selling, use simple, understandable language, and have no more than one call to action (Buy this!
+Make it clear what you are selling, use simple, understandable language, and use only one call to action (Buy this!
 Follow me on this platform!
 Click this button!
 Not all three at once).

 Remember to KISS: Keep It Simple & Straightforward

 Before you sit down to write your sales copy, clarify your one strategic goal.
-If you’re not clear on what you want your readers to do, they won’t be either.
+If you’re not clear about what you want your customers to do, they won’t be either.